ESP32 VL53L0X Time-of-Flight Distance Sensor

 About VL53L0X Time-of-Flight Distance Sensor

-The VL53L0X is a state-of-the-art Time-of-Flight (ToF) distance sensor from STMicroelectronics.
-It uses laser-based technology to accurately measure distances up to 2 meters.
-With its compact size, low power consumption, and fast measurement capability, this sensor is ideal for robotics, gesture recognition, obstacle detection, and other applications.
-It communicates via the I2C protocol, making it easy to interface with microcontrollers like Arduino and ESP32.
+The VL53L0X, developed by STMicroelectronics, is a high-precision Time-of-Flight (ToF) sensor that uses laser-based technology to measure distances up to 2 meters with exceptional accuracy.
+With low power consumption and fast response time, it is ideal for robotics, gesture recognition, and obstacle detection.

 The VL53L0X pinout is as follows: